 "What you got against my Bunny?"
 He slurped the foam from the top of a can of Pabst.

 "Not a thing."
 Of course he could barely tolerate his sister, but he wasn't about to admit or try to explain it to the deep-pile Lilliputian.
-It was at that point that Clovis noticed the holster, which looked particularly out of place under a rented tuxedo jacket that had apparently been designed for a ten-year-old fullback on a strict diet of steroids and raw cattle.
+It was at that point Clovis noticed the holster, which looked particularly out of place under a rented tuxedo jacket apparently been designed for a ten-year-old fullback on a strict diet of steroids and raw cattle.
 "I see you're prepared for the honeymoon," he said and gestured toward the lump.

 "Your sister's helped a lot of people," Melman said.
 "A lot of people."